XargonWan/Rule-34-App-selfhost/README.md

 - **App can't connect to PocketBase**: Check that both services are running with `docker-compose ps`
 - **Can't access PocketBase admin**: PocketBase port is not exposed externally for security.
 See PocketBase Setup section for access instructions
+- **PocketBase shows setup URL but can't access it**: Make sure you've uncommented the ports in docker-compose.yml and restarted the services
 - **Data not persisting**: Ensure Docker volumes are properly created with `docker volume ls`
 - **Port conflicts**: Change the PORT in .env file if port 3000 is already in use
 - **Can't access the app**: Make sure the PORT variable matches between .env and docker-compose.yml